rfabbri/bibs-fabbri/README.md

 ## Working

-Make a new change, say to REDME.md
+Make a new change, say to `bib/REDME.md`
+First, `cd bib`

-### Pushint to upstream
+### Pushing to upstream

 gg add README.md
 git commit -am 'minor readme changes' git push

+Changes are pushed directly to the submodule remote.

 ### Pulling from upstream